amitkiswani/HuggingFaceTransformersLibrarySentimentAnalysis/README.md

-# SentimentAnalysis using HuggingFace TransformersLibrary
+# Sentiment Analysis using Hugging Face Transformers Library
 Transformers library for sentiment analysis tasks

 Python script that demonstrates how to use the Transformers library for sentiment analysis tasks.
 Here's a breakdown of the different sections: